To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But, one man within the country’s administrative structures has a different objective and a set of goalposts a bit removed from the here and now of 2011.
-Paul Treu is the national Sevens coach and “2016” is the magic number in his head, as he goes about plotting a path that he hopes will culminate in Olympic glory in five years time.

 “I’ve already submitted a strategic plan to South African Rugby regarding how we go about winning or becoming medal contenders in 2016,” says Treu.

 That plan includes taking thoughts of a local Sevens academy to a new level, with five to 10 players signed up, and increasing that figure to about 20 the closer it gets to the Olympic qualifying year of 2014.